We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 3

-MODERATE – GRADE 3 This is a self guided walk with average daily stages of around 5-6 hours (not including rests or visits to the castles enroute).
+GRADE 3 - This is a self guided walk with average daily stages of around 5-6 hours (not including rests or visits to the castles enroute).
 The trip is graded moderate as the paths are well defined and generally clearly marked.
 There are many ups and downs as you would expect in a mountainous region, and walking poles are definitely a good idea.
 A good level of fitness is required and the trip is considered suitable for experienced walkers only.
-Map reading skills are essential and you will need to use a compass at times in order to check the path.
+Map reading skills are essential.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.

 Departure dates